zcz2000jjhh-hub/ZCZU_CEC2026/README.md

 This repository provides the source code of ZCZU for the CEC 2026 CMOP competition.

+## Pseudocode
+Algorithm: ZCZU

+Input:
+    Problem, population size N, maximum function evaluations Max_FEs

+Output:
+    Final population

+1. Initialize two populations, Population1 and Population2.
+2. Evaluate the objective values and constraint violations of both populations.
+3. Initialize the fitness values, archive, and constraint-processing status.

+4. While the termination condition is not satisfied:
+      4.1 Update the search-status information.
+      4.2 Determine whether the algorithm should enter the next constraint-processing stage.
+      4.3 Generate offspring for the two populations.
+      4.4 Update the external archive.
+      4.5 Perform environmental selection for Population1.
+      4.6 Perform environmental selection for Population2.
+      4.7 Update the resource allocation ratio according to offspring success rates.
+      4.8 Record Min_IGD and MCV.

+5. Return the final population.

 ## Experimental Settings

 * Problems: SDC1-SDC15